 Without realising it, I stepped into the shop and started looking around when the quake struck.
 For 20 seconds, the floor starts moving, things start rattling, the people on the small TV screens go flying.
 Clearly, it was not as powerful as the actual earthquake but it was enough to make you realise how awful it must have been.
 For me, the worst bit was when the lights went out and the screens just flickered black and white static.
 Quite sobering.

 I spent the rest of my lunchtime, joyfully frolicking among display cases of rocks, fondling the 4.6 billion year old meteorite that fell on Victoria a while back (it’s older than the earth!) and generally being in heaven.
-It was with heavy heart that I returned to work.
-Sort of.
+It was with a slightly heavy heart that I returned to work.
+Very slightly.